GoMyCode-nextGen/javascript-functions/Readme.md

 inchesToCentimeters(10); // -> 25.4
 ```

-Write a function called centimetersToInches that takes a numerical length in centimeters as a parameter and returns the equivalent value in inches.
+4.Write a function called centimetersToInches that takes a numerical length in centimeters as a parameter and returns the equivalent value in inches.

 ```js
 function centimetersToInches(centimeters) {